hugobarauna/livebook-apps-on-fly-template/README.md

 # livebook-apps-on-fly-template
-A template repository for deploy Livebook Apps to Fly.io
+A template repository for deploying Livebook Apps to Fly.io